 As millennials are viewed as a social media generation, email marketing may come across as an obsolete way to connect with them.
 But data shows the opposite.

-In fact, the majority prefer interacting with brands over email than any other channel.
-In an Adobe study, 58% of millennials consider email their preferred method of communication with brands.
+In fact, the majority prefer interacting with brands over email than any other channel: 73% prefer business communications to come via email.

 Millennials are a big driver behind the changing landscape.
 They spend 48% more time watching online videos than the average internet user.